Berndt Museum of Anthropology: Archives

-The Berndt Museum Archive contains a number of discrete collections documenting Australian Aboriginal knowledge, law and culture, socio-economic and political life, histories and interactions.
+The Berndt Museum Archive comprises several discrete collections that document Australian Aboriginal knowledge, law, and culture, as well as socio-economic and political life, histories, and interactions.

-The Ronald M and Catherine H Berndt Field Notebooks and Personal Archive are currently subject to a 30-year embargo that will lift in 2024.
+The Ronald M and Catherine H Berndt Field Notebooks and Personal Archive were subject to a 30-year embargo that lifted in 2024.

 Exhibitions

-The Berndt Museum of Anthropology holds two major exhibitions annually, as well as associated public events.
-The changing program of exhibitions take place throughout the academic year and are held in the Janet Holmes à Court Gallery within the gallery.
+The Berndt Museum hosts two major exhibitions annually, accompanied by associated public events.
+The changing program of exhibitions takes place throughout the academic year and is held in the Janet Holmes à Court Gallery within the Lawrence Wilson Art Gallery.